mmomtchev/libnode/README.md

 Unlike the distributions built-in packages, these packages:

 - Include [PR#43542](https://github.com/nodejs/node/pull/43542) allowing to embed the Node.js entirely through the binary stable Node-API from both C and C++.
 This PR might or might not get merged (it is currently under discussions)

-  ***This PR is currently on hold, as all parties to this project are deeply implicated in the affair mentioned on my front page.
-In particular, the Node.js team is posting various images related to the extortion every time there is any movement on the PR.
-I am remain committed to maintaining it in its current form, but I suppose that merging this in Node.js will be dependant on the outcome of the criminal affair.***
+  *** I am currently maintaining this project as a semi-permanent fork because, as part of the extortion about the judicial affairs that include corruption, I am being blocked from contributing to open-source projects. ***

 - Are similar to the [NodeSource binary distributions](https://github.com/nodesource/distributions)
 - libnode headers are installed in `/usr/include/libnode` to avoid a conflict with an eventual NodeSource `nodejs` installation - you should make sure that `/usr/include/libnode` appears before `/usr/include/node` in your compiler search path
 - Use self-contained packages that include all Node.js dependencies in the same executable - as very few people use both `libnode` and `libuv` or `v8` independently in the same project bundling these separately has no real benefit